snipercup/CataX/.project-management/maintenance-tasks.md

 ---
 ### Refactoring & Code Quality Improvement Goals

-- **Refactor for Readability & Maintainability**:
+1. **Code Refactoring & Simplification**
-  Identify functions or modules (excluding the addons/ folder) that could benefit from refactoring and simplifying complex code.
+   Identify functions, modules, or gameplay systems (excluding the `addons/` folder) that could benefit from refactoring and simplifying complex code.
 Find opportunities to improve readability, maintainability, or reduce code duplication.

-- **Error Handling Review**:
+2. **Error Handling Review**
    Review error handling patterns across the codebase and propose improvements to make error messages clearer, logging more consistent, or edge cases better covered.

-- **Bug & Logic Error Identification**:
+3. **Bug & Logic Error Identification**
-  Analyze the codebase (excluding addons/) for bugs, logic errors, or overlooked edge cases, and create detailed tasks to fix them.
+   Analyze the codebase (excluding `addons/`) for bugs, logic errors, or overlooked edge cases, and create detailed tasks to fix them.

-- **Decouple Tightly Coupled Scripts & Scenes**:
+4. **Decouple Tightly Coupled Scripts & Scenes**
    Identify tightly coupled scripts and scenes and propose strategies to decouple them using best practices such as signals, event buses, or service locators.

-- **Content & Data Structure Review**:
+5. **Modding System & Content Review**
    Review mod definitions (items, mobs, tiles, furniture) and data structures in `/mods` for consistency, completeness, and usability improvements.
+Propose enhancements to the modding tools and in-game editors.

-- **Test Coverage & QA Enhancement**:
+6. **Test Coverage & QA Enhancement**
    Examine test coverage and propose test cases for weak or untested systems, including mod validation.
 Use GUT (Godot Unit Test).

-- **Performance Optimization**:
+7. **Maintainability & Performance Cleanup**
-  Identify performance-critical paths (rendering, AI, loops) and propose tasks to improve framerate or resource usage.
+   Identify performance-critical paths (rendering, AI, loops), as well as unused signals, redundant logic, or poorly organized folders.
+Propose tasks to improve both runtime efficiency and code structure.

-- **UI/UX Improvement Proposals**:
+8. **UI/UX Improvement Proposals**
-  Suggest improvements to the game’s UI layout, editor usability, and control responsiveness based on current implementations.
+   Suggest improvements to the game’s UI layout, in-game editor usability, and control responsiveness based on current implementations.

-- **Gameplay Balance Assessment**:
+9. **Gameplay Balance Assessment**
-  Evaluate balance of mechanics such as progression, loot, and combat, and suggest improvements or rebalancing tasks.
+   Evaluate the balance of mechanics such as progression pace, loot distribution, and combat difficulty.
+Suggest tweaks or new systems to enhance fairness and pacing.

-- **Dead Code & Folder Structure Cleanup**:
-  Detect unused signals, variables, files, and poorly organized folders, and find opportunities to clean or reorganize them.

-- **Modding Tools & Editor Enhancements**:
-  Review the content editor and modding systems, proposing quality-of-life improvements, validations, or features.

-- **Procedural Generation Improvements**:
-  Evaluate procedural systems and suggest ways to increase variety, coherence, or modularity.

-- **AI Behavior Improvements**:
-  Review AI behaviors and identify ways to improve logic, pathfinding, or adaptability.

-- **Lore & Design Implementation Review**:
-  Cross-check current implementation against design docs and lore, and suggest content additions or fixes.

-- **Typo & Comment Discrepancy Detection**:
+10. **Documentation & Style Consistency**
     Propose fixes for typos in variable names, labels, comments, or documentation entries.
-Identify missing or unclear documentation in code and project files, and propose consistent naming conventions.
+Identify missing or unclear documentation and recommend consistent naming conventions and formatting.

+11. **Procedural Generation Improvements**
+    Evaluate procedural systems and suggest ways to increase variety, coherence, modularity, or performance in map or encounter generation.

+12. **AI Behavior Improvements**
+    Review AI behaviors and identify opportunities to improve movement, targeting, pathfinding, or adaptive logic.

+13. **Lore & Design Implementation Review**
+    Cross-check the implemented content with design documents, roadmap, and lore.
+Suggest additions or corrections to bring the game closer to its intended narrative and feature set.

 ---